QuentinRa/blog.quentinra.dev/tools/unity-2d/index.md

 ## GitHub in Unity

 Unity projects are made of a lot of files, including big files too, so you can't commit them.
-GitHub allows you to use LFS to transfer big files and you got a plugin making things simple in unity.
+GitHub allows you to use LFS to transfer big files, and you got a plugin making things simple in unity.

 * [Follow this tutorial](https://medium.com/@j0hnm4r5/git-with-unity-92ca7854ea3d) (external)
 * [GitHub for unity](https://unity.github.com/)